Jackson Lake Island: Town of Spectre

 Tim Burton, director of the movie Big Fish, besides filming one week in Paris, filmed the entirety of the film in Alabama.
-Scenes in the film containing the town of Spectre were filmed on custom movie set on a private island in Lake Jackson, a lake that lies between Montgomery and Millbrook, Alabama.
+Scenes in the film containing the town of Spectre were filmed on custom movie sets on a private island in Lake Jackson, a lake that lies between Montgomery and Millbrook, Alabama.
 The "town", despite not being inhabited by any civilians, was created to look abandoned.
 Although the insides of many of the houses are not furnished and do not have proper flooring and walls, the outside of the houses are decorated in a way to intentionally look broken and decayed.

 After Edward (played by Ewan McGregor and Albert Finney) and Karl (Matthew McGrory) go their separate ways down a forked road in Big Fish, Edward discovers a swamp and within is the secret town of Spectre.

-Although several houses are not furnished and lack proper flooring, there are few that have somewhat proper insides that were used for filming.
+Although several houses are not furnished and lack proper flooring, there are a few that have somewhat proper insides that were used for filming.
 For example, the house with a fireplace where Norther Winslow (played by Steve Buscemi), the town poet, ate pie.

 A few years after filming concluded, some buildings began to collapse.
 When the owners attempted to clear the debris, sparks caused a fire that went across the road and caught other buildings on fire.
 The "town's" commercial district was destroyed in the fire.
-Eventually, the character "Jenny's" (played by Helena Bonham Carter) house was torn down due to flooding hazards.
+Eventually, the house that belonged to the character Jenny (played by Helena Bonham Carter) was torn down due to flooding hazards.

 Wildlife

 As the movie site was abandoned, the lake and surrounding land became inhabited with many different types of wildlife.
 Goats can often be seen wandering around in a tribe near the abandoned set.
 As they were raised on an island with plenty of tourism, they have become domesticated and comfortably walk around people.

 Ducks and turtles are commonly seen around the swamp-like lake, mainly in areas where decayed trees sit standing out of the water.